mnot/I-D/structured-headers/draft.md

 ExampleStringHeader: "hello world"
 ~~~

+Note that strings only use DQUOTE as a delimiter; single quotes do not delimit strings.

 Unicode is not directly supported in Structured Headers, because it causes a number of interoperability issues, and -- with few exceptions -- header values do not require it.

 When it is necessary for a field value to convey non-ASCII string content, binary content ({{binary}}) SHOULD be specified, along with a character encoding (most likely, UTF-8).

 ### Parsing a String from Textual Headers